k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 If there are no arguments, lists all active Batch processes together with their respective status:

 - NEW, GENERATE_IID_LIST, IN_PROGRESS, FAILED, CANCELLED, DONE, ALL
-- FROM/TO_DATE - support DATE_FORMAT/DATETIME_FORMAT, according to the configuration in config.ini
+- FROM/TO_DATE, support DATE_FORMAT/DATETIME_FORMAT according to the configuration in the config.ini.
-- FILTER - filtering the batch processes.
-The filter parameter needs to be populated by a String, included in the Fabric Command of the batch process (note: the filter supports regex).
+- FILTER, filters Batch processes.
+The filter field must be populated by a string in a Fabric command in the Batch process.

+Note that the filter supports regex.
 </p>
 </td>
 <td valign="top" width="300pxl">